-Set in the 1887 Renaissance Revival house used in Spike Lee’s Crooklyn (1994), Arlington Place honors the brownstone’s Victorian past while infusing it with modern and eco-friendly touches to make it a truly unique property.
+Set in the 1887 Renaissance Revival house used in Spike Lee’s Crooklyn (1994), Arlington Place honors the brownstone’s Victorian past while infusing it with contemporary and eco-friendly elements to make it a truly unique property.
 Notable touches include the dining room’s old-fashioned toile wallpaper, depicting modern Brooklyn.
 Visitors here can enjoy a complimentary organic breakfast and use of both the library and garden.
 There’s also a cavernous bar in the cellar.

 If you love seaside B&Bs but want to see the city, Harbor House is the place to go.
 Located on Staten Island, this B&B offers great views of the Manhattan skyline, Statue of Liberty and Verrazzano-Narrows Bridge.
 Rooms tend to be spacious and airy, and guests receive a continental breakfast.
 At least a two-night stay is recommended to make the most of this less-explored borough.